 The Care Act

-There were lots of different laws on care and support.
+There were a lot of different laws on care and support.
 This made it difficult to know what care and support you could get.

-There are different rights for young carers and young adult carers for them to get support depending on their age.
+There are different rights for young carers and young adult carers, with regards to them getting the support, depending on their age.
 In this Young carers easy read guide you can find out about what rights you have and how to get more support.

 You have rights when making decisions and choices about your healthcare.
 This Get your rights website contains information on how to use the NHS and take control of the decisions that affect you.
-There are lots of videos of young people talking about their experiences.
+There are many videos of young people talking about their experiences.